cristinae/WikiTailor/lump/lump-ir-lucene/README.md

 SUMMARY
 -------

-This project includes information-retrieval-related classes, all built on top of Lucene.
+This project includes the classes related to extraction of Wikipedia's articles using IR methods, all of them built on top of Lucene.

 SUBPROJECTS
 -----------